Ringing the changes

 One of the most popular sequences of chimes that bell-ringers have traditionally produced is called plain changes, which goes through every permutation of the bells, sounding each sequence exactly once before returning to the first sequence.
 An additional constraint of the plain changes sequence is that every step involves exchanging two adjacent bells in the sequence.

 This example gives a uLisp program that rings the changes through a piezo speaker connected to a pin on the Arduino.
-It will run on an Arduino Mega 2560 or similar board.
+It will run on any platform.

 With n bells there are n! (factorial) permutations, or n! + 1 if we include the additional repetition of rounds at the end.
 There are some intuitive recursive techniques to calculate all the permutations of n items , but generating a full list requires a lot of memory.

 I've recently come up with the following fairly intuitive recursive procedure that takes a permutation, as a list of integers, and generates the next permutation, and this requires a lot less memory.
 So, for example:

 (nxt '(2 1 3 4 5))